 Ways to Cut Wedding Expenses

-Most people consider the start of summer to be the starting of #weddingszn; however, according to a study conducted by Zola, the most popular month to get married the past two years is October.
+Most people consider the start of summer to be the starting of #weddingseason.
+However, according to a study conducted by Zola, the most popular month to get married in the past two years is October.
 There are several costs when it comes to planning a wedding.
 The five most expensive parts though make up 90% of those costs, with the reception venue coming in at number one.

 Check out some ways to help minimize those expenses that weddings below:

-- Be Smart with Your Date: Majority of wedding venues have a pricing structure that is dependent on the time of year and day of week.
+- Be Smart with Your Date: The majority of wedding venues have a pricing structure that is dependent on the time of year and day of the week.
 For instance, having a wedding on a Saturday in October or July will cost you more than a Friday night in March.
 Consider setting your wedding date on an off-day to help your budget.